socadk/design-practice-repository/artifact-templates/SDPR-ServiceLevelAgreement.md

 ### Related Artifacts and Templates (incl.
 Alternatives)
-SLAs are often part of the *API Description*, or complement technical service contracts.
+SLAs are often part of an [API Description](SDPR-APIDescription.md), or complement technical service contracts.

 Terms and Conditions (Ts&Cs) documents of API use are less formal, but similar in their goals.
 Ts&Cs and SLAs may be used together and can then complement and cross-reference each other.